K40Nano/K40Nano/README.md

 K40Nano should be compatible with both Python 2.7 and 3.6.

-Project Status
----

-Seems to work.
-Wrote Keyburn to access the device via keystrokes and it went off without a hitch, including turning on a particular speed and running direction.
-The export code looked good and it ran fine on the machine.

 API:
 ---

-The API encapsulates the two major advances of K40 Whisperer, writing into `LHYMICRO-GL` format and transmitting data directly to the K40 device.
-Writing the `LHYMICRO-GL` encoded commands is done with NanoPlotter and it transmits this data to the device with NanoConnection.
+This API encapsulates the two major advances of K40 Whisperer, writing into `LHYMICRO-GL` format and transmitting data directly to the K40 device.
+Writing the `LHYMICRO-GL` encoded commands is done with `NanoPlotter` and it transmits this data to the device with `NanoConnection`.

 The primary method of controlling the device is with a `Plotter` which is just like a pen plotter interface.
 This should be very simple and easy to use, and yet able to encapsulate everything we are doing.